 For all funds, there is a yearly administration charge and a small investment charge.
 These are met from fees built into the dealing prices of the units in each investment fund.
-For more information on charges, please visit railwayspensions.co.uk.
+For more information on charges, please visit btppensions.co.uk (under In the Fund - AVC Extra - My fund choices).